-A few examples of Steve's recent work:
+A few examples of Steve's work:

-• Airbus' A320 Head-Up-Display Procedures
+- Airbus' A320 Head-Up-Display Procedures

-• Reports by the UK Air Accident Investigation Branch
+- Contributions to reports by the UK Air Accident Investigation Branch

 Accident Investigation Work